sbrina-h/python-dnd-diceroll/README.md

 ## Instructions

-Run python python-dnd-diceroll on the command line or terminal
+Run python python-dnd-diceroll.py on the command line or terminal

 Enter a d4, d6, d8, d10, d12, d100, or d20 dice plus/minus any modifier